KidElectric/dlc_protocol/README.md

 	1. You should be able to run a shell in this image, for example:

 		`singularity shell dlc_217.simg`
+	1. Note: deeplabcut is available as a module in python3 in this image

-	1. Note: It is possible to make your own docker and push that to dockerhub if you wish to make changes or make your 		own docker.
-See docker documentation for details on docker push.
+	1. Note: It is possible to make your own docker and push that to dockerhub if you wish to make changes.
+See docker documentation for details on docker push. https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html

-1. Upload a trained model to PSC
+1. Upload your trained model to PSC (or if training done on server, skip this step)

 	1. Copy the DLC trained model project folder onto $SCRATCH

-	1. Copy the pre-trained resnet_v1_50.ckpt model to a location in $SCRATCH
+	1. Copy the pre-trained resnet_v1_50.ckpt model to a location in $SCRATCH (only need to do this first time)

 	1. Edit the project .yaml files to reference these server locations!
-In particular: project’s main config.yaml and /train/pose_cfg.yaml and /test/pose_cfg.yaml (if required)
+In particular: project’s main config.yaml and /train/pose_cfg.yaml and /test/pose_cfg.yaml (if required).
+This can be done using the onDemand file editor in PSC if using Bridges, or vim via ssh.

-	1. Note: Absolute paths seem to work better than relative paths, i.e. /pylon5/grantid/userid/ as opposed to $SCRATCH
+	1. Note: Absolute paths seem to work better than relative paths, i.e. /pylon5/grantid/userid/project as opposed to ./project

 1. Prepare 3 scripts necessary for running jobs in parallel on PSC:
 	1. Job script, look at `sing_batch.job` for more details, but essentially: